I like to eat fresh-from-local-waters fish when I visit a seaside location, but I never imagined that would include an exotic, invasive predator.

 Scientists have been in a quandary about how to eliminate lionfish, but one tactic that’s finding success is this: Eat ‘em to beat ‘em.

-The tactic is catching on because, as I learned at a seafood restaurant this summer, lionfish can be delicious.
+The tactic is catching on because, as I learned at a Florida seafood restaurant, lionfish can be delicious.
 We had an outstanding lionfish appetizer at Rusty’s Seafood and Oyster Bar in “restaurant row” inside the Cape Canaveral port.
 We ordered the lionfish appetizer, which was large enough to be a dinner entree when we added a side salad.

-Whole Foods announced in spring 2016 that it would begin selling lionfish in 26 Florida stores, and it can be found in Publix supermarkets too.
+Whole Foods began selling lionfish in Florida stores several years ago, and it can be found in Publix supermarkets too.
 More and more restaurants are adding it to the menu as supplies have grown.

 Lionfish have a toxic venom, but it is located only in their spine, which is immediately removed, and eating the fish is safe.
 Their skin and scales are so thin that they can be removed with blast of water from a hose.